Imitating the winner leads to discrimination in spatial prisoner's dilemma model: Results

-\textbf{C:} In general, when the evolution pressure is high, we observe that the system is dominated by the asymmetric cooperation-strategies.
-With our choice of badge distribution, the lattice of agents is split into two qualitatively different regions.
-In `the top' of the cylinder, the large majority of agents have the blue badge, while in `the bottom' the green badge is much more common.
-When the cooperation benefit is high, $k\gtrsim 4$ (average connectivity), there is a threshold for the evolution pressure, above which we find the dominating strategies in each of the two domains (`top' and `bottom') are to cooperate with agents carrying the majority badge, while those in the minority are defected.
-The normalized mean payoff is approximately equal to the population fraction of the majority in each domain, i.e.\ $3/4$ given this specific badge-distribution.
+These hierachical regions have an interesting connection with the local label densitiy.
+With our choice of label distribution, the lattice of agents is split into two qualitatively different regions.
+In `the top' of the cylinder, the majority of agents have the blue label, while in `the bottom' the green label is much more common.
+When the cooperation benefit is high, $b\gtrsim 4$ (average connectivity), we find a threshold for the selection pressure, above which the dominating strategy within each of the two domains (`top' and `bottom') is to cooperate with the local majority label, while defecting against those in the minority.
+As a result, the normalized mean payoff is approximately equal to the population fraction of the majority in each domain, i.e.\ $3/4$ given this specific label-distribution.

-\textbf{D:} For high evolution pressures and intermediate selection benefits $k$ slightly below 4 (the average connectivity), we observe that domains of the asymmetric cooperation strategies have switched around as compared to the case with $k$ above 4 (the average connectivity).
-Cooperating with agents carrying one badge, and defecting those carrying another, still outcompetes both of the symmetric strategies, but within each of the two domains (`top' and `bottom') the majority is defected, and only the minority receive donations.
-Consequently the normalized mean payoff is equal to the fraction of minority badges within each domain, which is $1/3$ with the given badge-distribution.
+\textbf{D:} For high selection pressures and intermediate selection benefits $b$ slightly below 4 (the average connectivity), we observe that domains of the asymmetric cooperation strategies have switched around as compared to the case with larger cooperation benefit $b > 4$ (the average connectivity).
+Cooperating with agents carrying one label, and defecting those carrying another, still out-competes both of the symmetric strategies, but within each of the two domains (`top' and `bottom') the agents in the majority are defected, and only those in the minority group receive donations.
+Consequently, the normalized mean payoff is equal to the fraction of minority labels within each domain which is $1/4$ with the given label-distribution.